Conglomerate (company): Internet conglomerates

 A relatively new development, Internet conglomerates, such as Alphabet, Google's parent company belong to the modern media conglomerate group and play a major role within various industries, such as brand management.
-In most cases Internet conglomerates consist of corporations who own several medium-sized online or hybrid online-offline projects.
+In most cases, Internet conglomerates consist of corporations that own several medium-sized online or hybrid online-offline projects.
 In many cases, newly joined corporations get higher returns on investment, access to business contacts, and better rates on loans from various banks.

 Food conglomerates

-Similar to other industries there are many companies that can be termed as conglomerates.
+Similar to other industries, many food companies can be termed as conglomerates.